Common subexpression elimination over RTL. This optimization

 AST.transf_partial_fundef (

-transf_function rm)
+transf_function dm rm)

 f.